 Legal Contingencies: The JPA is subject to claims arising from the normal course of business.
-A claim exists over an accident by an ambulance.
-In the opinion of management, the disposition of the claim is not expected to have a material adverse effect on the financial position of the JPA.
-However, the ultimate outcome is not currently known.
+The outcome of the claims is unknown, but in the opinion of management would not have a significant effect on the JPA's financial position.